History of Churches and Burial Ground

 Their lives provide vignettes of Cambridge, snapshots which tell stories of Victorian scholarship and college life and which trace the growth of new disciplines in the sciences and the humanities“.
 (A Cambridge Necropolis, Mark Goldie, March 2000; copies are available from the Ascension Parish Office)

 Today the burial ground is a designated City Wildlife Site and is part of the Storey’s Way Conservation area.
 In 2005 the plant species present were catalogued and the site is now managed so as to encourage wildlife and habitat diversity, as well as to care for the graves themselves.
-The conservation management plan can be downloaded and viewed by clicking on the previous link, or below.
-It is a ‘hidden’ part of the busy and rapidly expanding city and remains little known even to people who have lived all their lives in Cambridge.
+The Conservation Management Plan can be downloaded and viewed by clicking on the link.

 The former chapel of rest within the burial ground is now the workshop of the letter-cutter, Eric Marland, who often holds workshops and public events as part of the Open Studios scheme.